 The Primary Entry Point (PEP) stations provide resilience for alerts and warnings to the public.
 The IPAWS Program Management Office (PMO) is modernizing existing PEP stations with next generation alert and warning equipment to include Common Alert Protocol (CAP) compliance equipment, and Internet Protocol enabled equipment.

 The IPAWS EAS Modernization and PEP Expansion project includes and maintains 77 operational PEP stations throughout the United States and its territories.
-Direct coverage of the nation’s population will expand from approximately 67 percent in 2009 to over 90 percent when all 77 PEP stations become operational in 2015.
+Direct coverage of the nation’s population expanded from approximately 67 percent in 2009 to over 90 percent in 2015, when all 77 PEP stations become operational.